Loan: Concessional

 A concessional loan, sometimes called a "soft loan", is granted on terms substantially more generous than market loans either through below-market interest rates, by grace periods, or a combination of both.
 Such loans may be made by foreign governments to developing countries or may be offered to employees of lending institutions as an employee benefit (sometimes called a perk).

+Bridge loan

+A bridge loan is a short-term loan used to "bridge the gap" between the time you need to buy a new asset and the time you sell an existing one.
+This is often used when a buyer is insolvent such as needing quick cash flow or when they are planning to buy a new asset before selling an old asset such as a buyer wanting to buy a new house before selling their home.
+Bridge loans require collateral such as a home for an individual or inventory or commercial real estate for a business, in order to secure a bridge loan as the bank insures that they will get the property if it doesn’t sell quickly.
+Benefits of a bridge loan include quicker access to funding while drawbacks include higher interest rates.

 Target markets

-Loans can also be categorized according to whether the debtor is an individual person (consumer) or a business.
+Loans can be categorized according to whether the debtor is an individual person (consumer) or a business.

 Personal

 Common personal loans include mortgage loans, car loans, home equity lines of credit, credit cards, installment loans, and payday loans.
-The credit score of the borrower is a major component in and underwriting and interest rates (APR) of these loans.
+The credit score of the borrower is a major component in underwriting and interest rates (APR) of these loans.
 The monthly payments of personal loans can be decreased by selecting longer payment terms, but overall interest paid increases as well.
 A personal loan can be obtained from banks, alternative (non-bank) lenders, online loan providers and private lenders.